highchair/artinruins-com/_property/park-cinema-cranston.md

 It appears that the Park Theatre, closed for more than a year because of COVID, may have a buyer who plans to revive the theater.

-Edward Brady, who resigned from the City Council a month ago to return to the private sector, was before the state Ethics Commission on Tuesday morning, seeking permission for him and a business partner to ask the council to transfer the theater's liquor license to them.
+Edward Brady, who resigned from the City Council a month ago to return to the private sector, was before the state Ethics Commission on Tuesday morning, seeking permission for him and a business partner to ask the council to transfer the theater’s liquor license to them.

 Ethics regulations require officials to wait a year before appearing before the boards for which they served.
 The regulations allow for a hardship exception.